apigee/devrel/references/openapi-mock/README.md

 Under the hood, it is using the same reference implementation JavaScript policy from this repo.

-Finally, you just as shown before, you would use the [Apigee CLI](https://github.com/apigee/apigeecli/releases/) to deploy the API proxy bundle.
+Finally,as shown before, you would use the [Apigee CLI](https://github.com/apigee/apigeecli/releases/) to deploy the API proxy bundle.

 ## Mock API Proxy Features